mattiamtzlr/Ray-Tracing/README.md

 _I originally coded everything in Python, but that was too slow, which is why I ported everything to Java after chapter 8.4.
 The python script requires `tqdm` to be installed.
 Install it using `pip install tqdm`._

+I saved some images of the progress of the ray tracer in the `/images` directory.
+The name of the image corresponds to the chapter, after which I generated that image.

-At the time of writing this (18.05.2023), I have finished the first book in the series (see `/images/chapter_13.png` for the result) and will be continuing with at least the second book and maybe even with the third one.
+At the time of writing this (18.05.2023), I have finished the first book in the series (see `/images/chapter_1_13.png` for the result) and will be continuing with at least the second book and maybe even with the third one.
 Sadly the ray tracer is again really slow when rendering with high-quality settings.
 In low-quality and with a small image size it runs quite fast, though.

-I saved some images of the progress of the ray tracer in the `/images` directory.
-The name of the image corresponds to the chapter, after which I generated that image.
+__Update:__ As of today (15.07.2023), I have finished the second book in the series (see `/images/chapter_2_10.png` for the result).
+I will probably not continue with the third book as it involves a lot of high-level math, that I don't understand.
+However I will try to implement more features, first of all the ability to render triangles, which will enable me to render any mesh I want.

 ## Notes / Remarks
 Some notes and remarks to different chapters, changes or concepts.